 It is powerful in exposing the dangers of the genetically engineered milk and the conspiracy to suppress the truth about the dangers of ingesting it, let alone the dangers to the cows it is injected into.

-The drug or hormone, rBGH is a powerful recumbent (cloned) growth hormone similar to that produced by cows.
+The drug or hormone, rBGH is a powerful recumbent (cloned) growth hormone similar to that occurring naturally in cows.
 Produced by Monsanto, it is marketed to the dairy industry by the trade name POSILAC.
 Given by injection, this hormone can result in a 10% milk production increase.

 The implications of the book caused all of Europe, Canada, Australia, New Zealand, and Japan to ban rBGH milk.
-There is more, much more inside.
+There is more, much more to tell.

 The story does not stop here.
 “The Corporation” also tells the story of the firing of Jane Akre, a Fox Television Journalist.
 She produced an in-depth expose on rBGH with Dr. Epstein.
 The film tells her side of the story.